MIHIR13396/FraudShield-AI/README.md

+# FRAUD SHIELD AI

-# Fraud Detection System for Banking Sector
+## Fraud Detection System for Banking Sector

 This Fraud Detection System is designed to identify, flag, and block fraudulent transactions in real-time.
 It provides key metrics such as total transactions, flagged transactions, blocked attempts, and risk levels of transactions to prevent unauthorized or risky activities in the banking sector.